Minnesota Drug Laws Overview

-Defense lawyers, judges, and juries are the last line of defense against immoral, corrupt criminal laws.
+But in the end, defense lawyers, judges, and juries are the last line of defense against immoral or corrupt criminal laws.

 Controlled substance paradox?

-The only truly “controlled” substances are legal – tobacco, alcohol, and prescription medications.
+The only truly “controlled” substances are legal.
+So, we can effectively regulate legal tobacco, alcohol, and prescription medications.

-So, teenagers have a difficult time obtaining these controlled substances.
+As a result, teenagers have a difficult time obtaining these legally controlled substances.
 But they have little difficulty obtaining “prohibited” substances like marijuana.

 Marijuana laws, other drug laws in Minnesota:

 Marijuana and drug crimes prosecuted in Minnesota State Court, are normally based upon Minnesota Statutes (and rarely, local ordinances).

 Marijuana is sometimes still a crime in Minnesota.

 But now we have legal categories, including medical marijuana and hemp.